Find out about the VAT liability of insurance transactions and insurance related services.

 12.3 Input tax recovery and the VAT treatment of insurance related services

 If you’re a business supplying insurance related services, it’s important to establish the correct VAT treatment of your supplies to allow you to determine your input tax recovery position (see paragraph 7.1).
-Supplies made outside the UK may also be subject to special treatment within your partial exemption calculations (see Notice 706 partial exemption).
+Supplies made outside the UK may also be subject to special treatment within your partial exemption calculations (see Partial exemption (VAT Notice 706)).

 12.3.1 Specified supplies of insurance related services